jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "It's funny."

-"That doesn't make sense.
-Wanna see a magic trick instead?"
+"Wanna see a magic trick instead?"

 The Michael Scott fan pulls his head up and waits.
 A few people glance over.